 Autism Research

 We are basic scientists studying synapses, neuronal circuits, and genetics.
 We are researchers trying to understand language processing, cognitive functioning and the neuropathology of sleep.
+We are implementation and services researchers trying to advance equity and improve quality.
 We are clinicians spending hours with families, diagnosing and navigating the journey of autism.

-In 2012, international autism expert Eric Fombonne, M.D., was recruited to OHSU to continue and expand OHSU’s expertise in autism spectrum disorders.
-In 2022, we received over $20 million in grants related to autism and neurodevelopment disorders from the National Institute of Mental Health, Autism Speaks, Simons Foundation, International Society for Autism Research, and countless others.
-Our research breakthroughs include the discovery of two specific genes associated with autism and the role of glia in inducing neuronal dysfunction in Rett syndrome, one of the most severe forms of developmental disability in young girls.
+In 2022, we received more than $20 million in grants related to autism and neurodevelopment disorders from the National Institute of Mental Health, Autism Speaks, Simons Foundation, International Society for Autism Research, and others.
+Our notable research breakthroughs include the discovery of two specific genes associated with autism and the role of glia in inducing neuronal dysfunction in Rett syndrome, one of the most severe causes of developmental disability in young girls.
+We have worked with policy experts statewide and nationally to develop and improve care standards for children and adults on the autism spectrum.

-Though most people with autism lack a known genetic cause, commonalities among the genetic autism disorders will advance knowledge to help with understanding all autism.
+Though most people with autism lack a known genetic cause, commonalities among the genetics of autism will advance knowledge to help with understanding all autism.
 At OHSU, several rare genetic forms of autism are under investigation, including TBR1-related autism, BPAN, and Rett syndrome.
-Our faculty are leaders in dissecting disease biology with a focus on gaining enough basic understanding to translate into new therapies.
-The common outcome of autism spectrum disorder arising from differences in any one of the autism genes means that work on a specific autism disorder will serve the whole community.
+Our faculty are leaders in dissecting biology with a focus on gaining enough basic understanding to translate into new therapies.
+Common outcomes of autism spectrum disorders arising from differences in any one of the autism genes means that work on a specific gene-based autism spectrum disorder will serve the whole community.

 OHSU autism investigators come from a diverse range of disciplines and collaborate freely across units at the University.
-Though we also collaborate with scientists across the U.S. and abroad, we benefit greatly when our collaborator is just down the hall or a short walk across campus.
-A basic scientist in the Vollum Institute might find that they can move their studies in a translational direction by collaborating with a behavioral expert in the CDRC, and OHSU makes it easy to build such teams.
-Though most programs collaborate broadly, a few specialized groups at OHSU harbor the full ‘bench to bedside’ capabilities within their team.
-This often means that clinician-scientists are part of the team and that a small group of experts is enough to lead a research program from basic discoveries to clinical trials.
+A basic scientist in the Vollum Institute might find that they can move their studies in a translational direction by collaborating with a behavioral expert in the Institute on Development and Disability, and OHSU makes it easy to build such teams by promoting interdisciplinary meetings and labs.
+This means that clinician-scientists are part of the team and can lead a research program from basic discoveries, to clinical trials, to implementation studies in community settings, to analyses of the effects of state and federal policies that affect autistic people.

 Researcher spotlight